lemrey/sdk-nrf/doc/nrf/known_issues_hcs.rst

    :local:
    :depth: 2

-Known issues listed on this page *and* tagged with the :ref:`latest official release version <release_notes>` are valid for the current state of development.
+Known issues listed on this page *and* tagged with the :ref:`latest initial customers sampling release version <release_notes>` are valid for the current state of development.
 Use the drop-down filter to see known issues for previous releases and check if they are still valid.

 .. raw:: html